olxgroup-oss/dali/README.md

 * Docker
 * Rust

 This application relies on C libvips library.
-That means it has to be previously installed into the system before compiling and/or running.
+That means it has to be installed on your system before compiling and/or running.

 For installation follow this [instructions](https://libvips.github.io/libvips/install.html).
-(Required minimum version 8.10.1)
+(Required version 8.14.4)

 Using `rustup` is the recommended way to install `rust`.
 It is a tool that manages and updates rust versions (like `nvm` for node for example).
 To install it, simply run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
 Then run `rustup update`.